SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/salesforce-source.md

 ## Releases

 ### 3.X.X
-Configuration required for upgrading source from 2.X.X to 3.X.X version:

 :::info
 Changes are required to be made in the Salesforce Vendor portal.
 No adjustments need to be made to the source configuration in C2C Sumologic portal.